RoweDiddy73/PS-Learning-Driven-Competition-Scenario-1/README.md

 # PowerShell Learning-Driven Competition

-Team initiative to level up the Powershell skillset of the team as a whole.
+Team initiative to level up the Powershell skill set of the team as a whole.
 The task is to create a script that will look at the system resources for a cluster of Midware devices.
 Here are the requirements.

 1. Detect Critical System Resources